 Currently headquartered in NYC, the WCA invites multi-disciplinary, multi-cultural membership of artists, art historians, students and educators, gallery and museum professionals, and others involved in the visual arts.
 Emphasis is focused on the enormous contributions of women and people of color throughout the history of art as well as women working in the visual arts professions today.
 We have established a national network through research, exhibitions, conferences, and honor awards for achievement.

-The Colorado Chapter of the Women's Caucus for Art (WCA-CO)
+Women's Caucus for Art (WCA-CO) - Colorado Chapter

 Our Mission Statement

 to create community through art, education, and social activism

 by supporting women artists